-Approximately 93% of total revenue and support generated by SSI for the period ending December 31, 2018 is from government contracts.
+Approximately 95% and 93% of total revenue and support generated by SSI for the years ending December 31, 2019 and December 31, 2018, respectively, is from government contracts.

 Note 4.
 AVAILABILITY OF FINANCIAL ASSETS:

 Financial assets available for general expenditure, that is, without donor or other restrictions limiting their use, within one year of the balance sheet date, comprise the following: